garrison-chen/CoreGenome-AF-Phylogeny/README.md

 ## Usage
-To start with, you need to copy your input data under `data` folder.
+To start with, you need to edit the path ("path"->"data") in the `config.yaml` file to point to your input data.
 The data should be fasta format, where each fasta file represents amino acid sequences from a single species.
 Ideally, the fasta file should cover the proteome.

 Then, edit the `config.yaml` file to set up the parameters you prefer for clustering sequence identity and the number threads you want to use.